UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries: Experiments

+\textbf{Visual Emotion Generation.} To evaluate the visual emotion generation capabilities of UniEmo, we perform a fair comparison using the metrics established in EmoGen~\cite{yang2024emogen}.
+The results in Tab.~\ref{tab:exp_sota_gen} demonstrate that UniEmo significantly outperforms existing state-of-the-art methods in the visual emotion generation task across multiple evaluation metrics.
+UniEmo achieves superior performance in terms of FID, LPIPS, and Emo-A, indicating its ability to generate high-quality, perceptually diverse, and emotion-consistent images.
+Moreover, the model also excels in Sem-C and Sem-D, showcasing its capacity to produce semantically coherent and rich visual outputs.
+The improvements are largely attributable to a more informative conditioning signal derived from our understanding branch, which grounds diffusion sampling in semantically meaningful emotion cues and mitigates semantic drift.
+Specifically, the scene and object expert queries capture complementary affective evidence, including global context and salient entities, while the correlation-aware fusion adaptively emphasizes attributes that are most relevant to the target emotion.
+Moreover, the condition loss promotes better separation among easily confused emotions, thereby improving emotion controllability without compromising visual diversity.
 In Fig.~\ref{fig:vis}, we qualitatively compare UniEmo with existing generation methods across five emotions.
-To facilitate intuitive comparisons, we evaluated generated images with consistent semantic themes, \textit{e.g., tigers, puppies, and lakes}.
+To facilitate intuitive comparisons, we evaluated generated images with consistent semantic themes (e.g., tigers, puppies, and lakes).
 The final row showcases the outputs from UniEmo, which demonstrate a higher degree of realism and emotional alignment when compared to the preceding methods.
 Specifically, the generated images by UniEmo are more contextually coherent, with vivid details that effectively convey the target emotions.
 For example, the tigers in the \textit{anger} category display intense expressions and dynamic postures, while other methods generate images with ambiguous emotional cues.
+Such fine-grained affective details are better captured by our object-query conditioning, which emphasizes salient entities and their emotion-relevant expressive patterns.
 In the \textit{amusement} category, our method generates vibrant, diverse flowers with rich colors and textures, closely matching the intended emotional theme.
 In contrast, Dreambooth~\cite{ruiz2023dreambooth} and EmoGen~\cite{yang2024emogen} generate more repetitive and less varied flowers.
-These results demonstrate UniEmo's superior ability to generate semantically rich, visually appealing images.
+This increased diversity is attributed to the correlation-weighted fusion that down-weights emotionally neutral attributes, together with the complementary scene--object conditioning, which helps reduce repetitive patterns and improves sample diversity.
+These results show that UniEmo generates semantically rich and visually appealing images.